SFA Glossary

 R

 • Regaining Eligibility after Suspension – A student must attend, without benefit of funds, one full-time semester or trimester during the regular academic year, before he/she may regain eligibility.
-Exception to the rule is “for cause” has been granted.
+An exception may be granted through the appeal process.

 S

-• Satisfactory Academic Progress – State aid recipients must make steady academic progress towards a certificate or degree, as outlined in the school’s Satisfactory Academic Progress Standards and certified by the institution’s registrar.
+• Satisfactory Academic Progress (SAP) – State aid recipients must make steady academic progress towards a certificate or degree, as outlined in the school’s Satisfactory Academic Progress (SAP) standards and certified by the institution’s registrar.
 Students must maintain the appropriate enrollment status and GPA, as it relates to their state aid program, to continue receiving funds.

 • Suspension of payments to the student – Payment shall be suspended should a recipient: